Learn - Concepts

 See Categories for category types, nesting, and the balance rule.

-Items can be one-time or recurring.
-A one-time item produces one event, such as a tax refund or planned purchase.
-A recurring item produces a new event each time the schedule says it should happen, such as rent on the 1st, a paycheck every other Friday, or groceries every week.
+Flows can be one-time or recurring.
+A one-time flow produces one event, such as a tax refund or planned purchase.
+A recurring flow produces a new event each time the schedule says it should happen, such as rent on the 1st, a paycheck every other Friday, or groceries every week.

-Most items use one account.
-Transfer items use two accounts: a From Account and a To Account.
-Transfer items do not use Transaction Tracking.
+Most flows use one account.
+Transfer flows use two accounts: a From Account and a To Account.
+Transfer flows are always dated moves between accounts, with neither of the two optional settings.

-See Items for the full item form and schedule options.
+See Flows for the full flow form and schedule options.

 Schedule

-A schedule is the rule that creates an item’s events.
+A schedule is the rule that creates a flow’s events.
 The schedule can be One-Time or Recurring.

 Recurring schedules can repeat Weekly, Bi-weekly, Monthly, Quarterly, Semi-annually, Annually, or on a custom Every … interval.
 A recurring schedule can also start at a specific Payment #, which is useful for a loan or any series where you want the events numbered.

-For an item with Transaction Tracking on, the schedule also defines the transaction period for each event.
-A weekly grocery event, for example, can represent the whole week of grocery transactions rather than one single due-date payment.
+For a flow due over a date range, the schedule also defines each event’s window.
+A weekly grocery event, for example, represents the whole week of grocery spending rather than one single due-date payment.

 Event

-An event is one occurrence of an item.
+An event is one occurrence of a flow.
 Rent due May 1 is one event.
-Rent due June 1 is another event from the same item.
+Rent due June 1 is another event from the same flow.

 Events appear on the Planner.
 Grid view shows them as rows.
 Calendar view shows them on their scheduled dates.
-On items with Transaction Tracking on, the date can appear as a range because the event collects transactions for that period.
+On flows due over a date range, the date appears as a range because the event covers that whole period.

 An event can be Scheduled, Paid, or Resolved.